sethmerck/Customer_Brand_Sentiment/README.md

 Scraped comments from product listings and aggregated comments by brand.
 Used scikit-learn to perform sentiment analysis on comments.
 Each brand was given a score between 0 and 1 (0 being completely negative and 1 being completely positive) based on amount of positive and negative comments.
 Scores and brands then placed in pandas dataframe where they could be easily read into a bar chart using matplotlib library of python.

 Brand names in figure are altered to preserve anonymity.

+Only the bottom 5 (0-4) and top 5 (5-9) scoring brands are shown in 'brand_output' chart.